extend-commerce/docs/quick-order/Quick_Order_Setup.md

 title: "Quick Order Setup"
 ---

-This guide walks you through setting up the Quick Order feature for bulk purchasing, enabling customers to easily add products to their cart via customizable product tables and CSV uploads.
+This guide walks you through setting up the Quick Order feature for bulk purchasing.
+With customizable product tables and CSV uploads, customers can easily add products to their cart.
+Additionally, Quick Order supports Catalog Pricing, Metafields Integration, and Custom CSS for enhanced functionality.
 Follow the steps below to get started:

 ## 1. **Enable Quick Order**